Fay Brotherhood is a folk, prog and musical theatre inspired

 Fay performed regularly in school shows, choir, and recorder club, honing her skills by singing along every day to Pat Benetar, Annie Lennox and the Beatles, who in effect became her teachers.
 At 14, whilst studying GCSE music, frustrated by the need to be backed by a pianist, Fay taught herself to play guitar.
-Soon after she began writing songs, reflecting her newly found interest in paganism, her lifelong love of nature and the social difficulties she faced from being a “bit different”.
+Soon after she began writing songs, reflecting her newly found interest in paganism and her lifelong love of nature.

 At this time her music teacher pointed out her natural folk voice, prompting her to explore the genre and incorporate Steeleye Span, Fairport Convention, Melanie and Pentangle into her influences.
 She was further influenced by Tori Amos, Jethro Tull, Yes, Genesis, early Floyd and all the other wonderful 60’s/70’s prog and classic rock acts her parents were introducing her to.